sfmcmullen/ECM1400ProgrammingCoursework/README.md

 ### Testing

-To test that the code is running correctly on your device there is a folder in the ECM1400ProgrammingCoursework directory called tests.
+To test that the code is running correctly on your device there is a folder in the Battleships directory called tests.
 From there there are several modules to test different aspects of the code.
-If using VS code to run the program you can use the Python test manager (flask icon on sidebar) and configure it so that the test folder is the *tests* folder from the current ECM1400ProgrammingCoursework directory.
+If using VS code to run the program you can use the Python test manager (flask icon on sidebar) and configure it so that the test folder is the *tests* folder from the current Battleships directory.
 Then just run the tests folder within the test manager using the play button and if any test fails you will be able to see the test and its error.
 For other IDEs, you should use their respective test managers to run the tests in a similar fashion.

 ### Developer Documentation